thomasWeise/aitoa/book/structure/instance/README.md

 - the comprehensive [set of JSSP instances](http://jobshop.jjvh.nl/) provided by van&nbsp;Hoorn&nbsp;[@vH2015JSIAS; @vH2018TCSOBOBIOTJSSP], where also state-of-the-art results are listed,
 - [Oleg Shylo's Page](http://optimizizer.com/jobshop.php)&nbsp;[@S2019JSSPH], which, too, contains up-to-date experimental results,
 - [Éric Taillard's Page](http://mistic.heig-vd.ch/taillard/problemes.dir/ordonnancement.dir/ordonnancement.html), or, finally,
-- my own repository [jsspInstancesAndResults](https://github.com/thomasWeise/jsspInstancesAndResults)&nbsp;[@W2019JRDAIOTJSSP], where I collect all the problem instances and many results from existing works.
+- my own repository [jsspInstancesAndResults](https://github.com/thomasWeise/jsspInstancesAndResults)&nbsp;[@W2019JRDAIOTJSSP], where I collect all the above problem instances and many results from existing works.

 We will try to solve JSSP instances obtained from these collections.
 They will serve as illustrative example of how to approach optimization problems.